Ballistic electron transport described by a generalized Schr\"{o}dinger equation: Simulation of a resonant tunneling diode

 For $k_x > 0$, the quantity $J_{k_x}$ can be directly inferred from relation~\ref{trans_curr} evaluated at $x = L$.
 Similar considerations apply for $k_x < 0$.

 Using Gaussian quadrature for numerical integration and solving the Schr\"odinger equation at each quadrature node with the scheme proposed in \cite{AliNaRo}, we obtain the results shown in Figures~\ref{fig:den4kane} and~\ref{fig:curr4kane}.
-The current is conserved with high numerical accuracy (fluctuations are below $10^{-8}$), confirming the robustness of the computational method.
-While SE2 and SE4 yield qualitatively similar results, quantitative differences are evident: SE2 produces a higher peak in the resonant region for the electron density, whereas SE4 reveals interference effects.
-Regarding the average electron current, SE4 yields a value that is approximately 38\% of that predicted by SE2.
+Regarding the density while SE2 and SE4 yield qualitatively similar results, quantitative differences are evident: SE2 produces a higher peak in the resonant region for the electron density, whereas SE4 reveals interference effects.
+The density obtained with SE4 has only a slight difference between the case of the full Kane dispersion and the case of the quartic approximation.

+The current is conserved with high numerical accuracy, confirming the robustness of the computational method.
+The values of the currents obtained with SE4 by adopting the full Kane dispersion relation and the quartic approximation are about -6.53$\times 10^{-13}$ and -7.43 $\times 10^{-13}$ A/nm$^2$ while the current given by SE2 is about -1.71$\times 10^{-12}$ A/nm$^2$.
+SE4 yields a value of the current that is approximately 38\% of that predicted by SE2 similarly to what expected in the semiclassical case where it is well known that the parabolic band overestimates the current (in absolute value).
+In the case of SE4 the difference in the current between the full Kane dispersion relation and the quartic approximation is to ascribe solely to the slight difference in the statistics.

 For completeness, we also compare results obtained using a parabolic band approximation in the Fermi-Dirac statistics.
 The corresponding solutions are shown in Figures~\ref{fig:denparab} and~\ref{fig:currparab}.
 The SE4 density exhibits more pronounced oscillations due to interference effects compared to SE2, and its magnitude is higher than in the Kane model.
-As in the semiclassical case, the parabolic band approximation tends to overestimate the electron current density.
+As in the semiclassical case, the parabolic band approximation tends to overestimate the electron current density in absolute value.
 SE2 again predicts a higher current than SE4, reinforcing the importance of employing accurate dispersion relations.